Part 1: The Battle

 For the story of the gunship support provided by the Black Angel gunships, see Part 2, which is derived from Chapter 13 of the book, Saving Infantry and SOG Souls: A Crew Chief’s View, by Roger Lockshier.

-Note: The information above is a composite of four documents detailing what Charley Company went through on 4 April 1968.
-Special thanks go to all whose writings were used to prepare the above presentation, namely Richard K. Korb, Editor of Brutal Battles of the Vietnam War; Ralph Alvarez and Christopher M. Ruff, Museum Technicians, 82nd Airborne Division Museum; and Colonel Richard Underwood (USA, Ret), formerly 2nd platoon leader, C/1/505 Airborne Infantry, 82nd Airborne Division, Republic of Vietnam on 4 April 1968.
+Note: The information above is a composite of four documents detailing what Charlie Company went through on April 4, 1968.
+Special thanks go to all whose writings were used to prepare the above presentation, namely Richard K. Kolb, Editor of Brutal Battles of the Vietnam War; Ralph Alvarez and Christopher M. Ruff, Museum Technicians, 82nd Airborne Division Museum; and Colonel Richard Underwood (USA, Ret.), formerly 2nd platoon leader, C/1/505 Airborne Infantry, 82nd Airborne Division, Republic of Vietnam on April 4, 1968.